 Transfer to oven and bake until edges are black and bubbly and exposed cheese on top is starting to lightly brown, 12 to 15 minutes.
+(If your oven doesn't cook well from the bottom, consider placing the pizza directly on the oven floor.)
 Transfer to a trivet or folded kitchen towel on countertop.

 Run a thin metal spatula all the way around the edges of the pan to loosen the pizza.
 Carefully lift it out and slide it onto a cutting board.
 Cut pizza and serve.

-Stand mixer or food processor (optional), Detroit-style 10- by 14-inch anodized aluminum pan (see note)
+Stand mixer or food processor (optional), Detroit-style 10- by 14-inch anodized aluminum pan (see notes)

 Brick cheese is a high-fat aged cheese from Wisconsin.
 It has a buttery flavor and browns very well, giving Detroit pizza its distinct flavor.
 You can order it online from Amazon.
 If it's unavailable, you can use a combination of Jack or young cheddar and low-moisture mozzarella.